 I knew that becoming a mum would change my life.
 Having small people dependent on you kind of does that.

-I thought I had standards.
+I thought I had standards, I was wrong.

-But mainly because I like the taste.
+But mainly because it’s because I like the taste.

-I pick the Toddlers bogey encrusted nose
+I pick bogey encrusted noses

 I handle (and eat) half chewed food